 But what the buzz was about at that time was Josh Howard talking in an interview during that playoff series and openly admitting to smoking marijuana.
 Those comments caused a significant distraction around the team while battling in a tough playoff series as they went on to be eliminated.
 In the end, it didn't stick as a meaningful story, as everyone forgot about that incident.

 However, just a few months after that, Howard found himself in trouble again.
 This time it got a lot more traction in the media and with fans.
 Back in 2008, a video got leaked on Youtube showing Josh Howard at a charity football game.
 The National Anthem was playing, and Howard was recorded joking around with his friends, saying he doesn't care about that, causing mayhem from fans calling him unpatriotic.

 The sports media hit him hard as he lost a lot of fans because of that video.
-Even though Mark Cuban defended Howard, calling him a good guy who just made a mistake, it didn't stop Howard from getting a negative image with the fans.
-It would force the organization to trade Howard to the Wizards, where his numerous injuries and downfall started, causing him to eventually retire in 2014.
+Even though Mark Cuban defended Howard, calling him a good guy who just made a mistake, it didn't stop fans from criticizing Howard.
+It forced the organization to trade Howard to the Wizards, where his numerous injuries and downfall started, causing him to eventually retire in 2014.

-Even though all the tough injuries he suffered ended his career, it all started with that video getting leaked and Howard becoming a PR problem for any team he was on.
+Even though all the tough injuries he suffered ended his career, Howard's downfall started with that video getting leaked and Howard becoming a PR problem for any team he was on.
 All of that led to him leaving Dallas, where he had a comfortable spot and history with the franchise.
-It's pretty ironic to see how in 2008, you would get scrutinized and hated for doing something unpatriotic, while today it has become the opposite, and Howard's actions would go unnoticed in today's NBA.